– 26-02-2023 –

 For many people, today, rather than Ash Wednesday, is their first encounter with the season of Lent.
 It is therefore worthwhile presenting today as the introduction to the whole season.
-However, the difficulty is that ‘Lent’ must not be presented as a season on its own, possibly with Easter as sequel; rather it has to be seen as a stage in the annual season of renewal, the celebration of death of the old person — resurrection to new life, that is central to the whole time between Lent’s beginning and Pentecost.
+However, the difficulty is that ‘Lent’ must not be presented as a season on its own, possibly with Easter as sequel; rather it has to be seen as a stage in the ‘An annual season of renewal, the celebration of death of the old person — resurrection to new life, that is central to the whole time between Lent’s beginning and Pentecost as a process.

 Introduction to the Celebration

 We are the people who have been baptised into Christ and share in his new life.
 But we are also a people still in need of repentance and renewal.
 Today we begin a season that leads us through Christ’s death to his resurrection and onwards to our celebration of the Spirit dwelling within us at Pentecost.
 Today we begin a season of renewal in that new life, we start to take stock of the state of our discipleship as individuals and as a people.
 During the coming weeks we will focus on the core of our faith and our dedication to building the new kingdom announced by Jesus.